The benefits of living in a retirement village

 Generally ageing in place refers to continuing to live in the community with some level of independence, rather than in residential aged care.
 That doesn't necessarily mean staying in the same house you've lived in for years.
 Moving to a retirement village is a great option for older people looking to downsize to a place that is more age-friendly where you can still enjoy independent living.

-Retirement villages are designed with 'ageing in place' in mind and built with features to promote longer resident independence to reduce the need for a move to residential aged care.
-Communities are designed for wheelchair and walker accessibility, and homes can be easily fitted with hand-rail, motion-sensor alarm and lighting systems.
+Retirement villages are designed with 'ageing in place' in mind, and built with features to promote longer resident independence to reduce the need for a move to residential aged care.
+Communities are designed for wheelchair and walker accessibility, and resident homes often come with or are fully adaptable for hand-rail and motion-sensor alarm and lighting system installation.

-And if your health needs were to change once you moved in, a retirement community with a neighbouring aged care centre may be able to accommodate you and make the transition to a care centre easier with familiar surroundings and staff.
+And if your health needs were to change once you moved in, a retirement community with an aged care centre may be able to accommodate you and make the transition to a care centre easier with familiar surroundings and staff.

 4. Maintain an active lifestyle